PSHCE (with HRSE)

 We’d like to invite you to follow this link https://www.tentenresources.co.uk/parent-portal/ to find out more about what your child will learn, view the materials and resources being used in lessons and discover how you can best support your child to discuss these topics at home – parental password and user name can be obtained from Mr S Atkin.

-Guest speakers from the NHS, fire brigade, police, and Positive Action in the Community (PAC) will also deliver sessions throughout the year to different year groups on topics such as fire safety, water safety, knife crime, on-line safety, domestic abuse, consent, and sexual health.
+Guest speakers from the NHS, fire brigade, police, SmokeFree Lancashire, and Positive Action in the Community (PAC) will also deliver sessions throughout the year to different year groups on topics such as fire safety, water safety, knife crime, on-line safety, domestic abuse, consent, and sexual health.

 Parents / carers may contact Mr S Atkin to discuss withdrawal from elements of sex education.